phalcon/documentation/docs/encryption-crypt.md

 !!! warning "WARNING"

     The constructor also accepts a parameter for signing requests.
-For v5, the default value for this parameter has changed to `true`
+The default value for this parameter is `true`

 !!! info "NOTE"

-    The constructor accepts now a [Phalcon\Encryption\Crypt\PadFactory][pad-factory] as a third parameter.
+    The constructor accepts a [Phalcon\Encryption\Crypt\PadFactory][pad-factory] as a third parameter.
 If not specified, a [Phalcon\Encryption\Crypt\PadFactory][pad-factory] object will be created for you

 ```php
 <?php